wp-plugins/humancaptcha/readme.txt

 = Where do I get help with this plugin? =

-Email us and we'll do our best to support.
+Leave a comment in the support forum and we'll do our best to support.

 == Screenshots ==